 When it comes to starting (or restarting) your health journey, one of the first things many people opt for is modifying their meat intake — either by reducing it or deciding to cut it out completely.
-After all, meat has gotten a bad rep (some research has linked eating too much to an increased risk of cardiovascular disease and other health issues).
+After all, meat has gotten a bad rep (some research has linked eating too much to an and ).

 But according to Jim White RDN, ACSM, an exercise physiologist, meat provides a wide array of nutrients utilized by the body for growth, maintenance, and repair.

 “Meat as a whole category is an excellent source of protein, heme iron, and micronutrients such as B-12, zinc, and selenium.
 Even the bones, in creating bone broth and utilizing the marrow, have nutritional benefits like addition collagen and [they’re] rich in iron,” he says.

 Fat can be healthy for weight lossOpting for leaner cuts of meat can help with your health journey, but the fat on meat isn’t unhealthy per se.
 It’s just that you can eat healthier sources of fat, such as in avocados, olive oil, salmon, nuts, and seeds.
 Ultimately, whether or not you should be eating less fat depends on your preferred diet.

 The truth is, meat can be good for you — but the steak, chicken thigh, or pork chop you choose for dinner is more than just “meat.”
 There’s food labels, select cuts, fat content, and more to consider.

 We’re about to break it all down for you, so you know exactly what to shop for at the grocery store.